rxb3rth/cinecalidad-stremio-addon/README.md

 ## 🙏 Acknowledgments

 - Stremio team for the excellent addon SDK
-- CineCalidad for the movie content
+- Cinecalidad for the movie content
 - Contributors and testers

 ---